 Creamy, rich, and deliciously vegan, this is the BEST dairy free mac and cheese that even gets melty and stringy like traditional mac and cheese.
-It requires only a few simple ingredients and is totally kid friendly.
+It’s made entirely from scratch and requires only a few simple ingredients and is totally kid friendly.

 Mac and cheese was pretty much the only thing I ate as a child.
 I always preferred Annie’s to Kraft, and always the white cheese to the orange.
 Anyone else?!

-Mac and cheese never failed to put me in a good mood (tbh ANY creamy pasta put me in a good mood) and I SO missed the lush and creaminess of mac and cheese when I cut dairy from my diet.
-Well ladies and gents, this dairy free mac and cheese is the best one I’ve ever made and is a total crowd pleaser.
+Anyway, mac and cheese never failed to put me in a good mood (tbh ANY creamy pasta put me in a good mood) and I SO missed the lush and creaminess of mac and cheese when I cut dairy from my diet.

 Believe it or not, you can make vegan mac and cheese out of a LOT of things!
 Some will have non-dairy cheese alternatives, some will have cashews, or even cauliflower, but I opted to make a much simpler version with ingredients you probably already have on hand.
 For this recipe you will need:

 Almond Milk: You can use any dairy free milk for this recipe, like soy for a nut free version, just make sure it is both unsweetened and unflavored (not vanilla).

 Dairy Free Butter: The butter adds a really nice richness to the sauce, but it can be subbed for olive oil if desired.